zshoorbajee/reddit-movie-comments-nlp/README.md

 The studio also has qualitative feedback on its movie alongside the predicted score.
 If the score is particularly low, the studio can review that feedback that the focus group provided and identify potential improvements.
 This could lead to re-shoots or re-edits that would hopefully improve the movie.

 Bear in mind that the average IMDb score from the dataset is about 6.5.
-It's up to the studio how much higher than this score it wants its movie to be before release — or how much lower it should be before taking drastic measures like scrapping the movie.
+It's up to the studio how high it wants its movie score to be before release — or how low it would need to be to take drastic measures like scrapping the movie.

 ### Limitations

-The models in this project are trained on 922 movies that were discussed on the Reddit community r/movies.
-This subreddit holds official discussions of many major releases, including big budget blockbusters, international movies, and art house movies.
+The **r/movies** subreddit holds official discussions of many major releases, including big budget blockbusters, international movies, and art house movies.
 But this is still probably not a representative sample for all movies.
 Independent, low-budget films don't often get official discussions, for example.
 Thus, this model, will probably only produce accurate results for large, established movie studios.
-Additionally the r/movies subreddit has been around since 2008, but the final model is only trained on movies discussed between 2016 and 2022, since that was what was available to request through Reddit's API.
-A larger, more diverse sample of movie discussions to train on would make this model better-suited to rate more types of movies.
+Additionally the r/movies subreddit has been around since 2008, but I was only able to train on 922 movies discussed between 2016 and 2022, since that was what was available to request through Reddit's API.
+A larger, more diverse sample of movie discussions to train on would make this model better-suited to rate broader array of movies.

 ### Future Work